Powerful New York legislator Silver convicted in bribery case

 Silver was also charged with steering developers to another law firm in exchange for kickbacks and then supporting rent legislation favored by the developers.

-Reporting by Nate Raymond and Joseph Ax; Additional reporting by Brendan Pierson; Writng by Joseph Ax; Editing by Jonathan Oatis and Grant McCool
+Reporting by Nate Raymond and Joseph Ax; Additional reporting by Brendan Pierson; Writing by Joseph Ax; Editing by Jonathan Oatis, Grant McCool and Leslie Adler